 |

-Blizzards (Facts on File
+Blizzards (Facts on File Dangerous

-Dangerous Weather Series) by
+Weather Series) by

-Michael Allaby A pictorial book for young adults and adults
+Michael Allaby A pictorial book for young adults and adults who prefer light

-who prefer light reading, this book examines the hows and whys of
+reading, this book examines the hows and whys of some of the worst winter weather,

-plus has nicely illustrated diagrams showing how storms form, lake
+historical storms of the past, plus has nicely illustrated diagrams showing how storms

-Lots of photographs and drawings.
+of photographs and drawings.

 Our Price: $35.00